MarthaPotts/whether-weather/README.md

 # Whether-Weather

+## Description

-A handy app to check the weather to decide **whether** you will go, do, see Plan accordingly!
+A handy app to check the weather to decide "**whether**" you will go, do, see!
+Whether-weather will assist in trip planning for the User

+## Installation

+Copy/Fork the repo

+## Use

+Runs in your browser

-## Whether-Weather
+## License

-will:
-allow you, the user, to select a city and see the current weather in that location as well as the 5 day forecast for that location

-Recently searched locations will be saved and retrievable with one click
+MIT